Tokens: LEND, REN, COMP, SNX, CEL, KNC

 Over the past few weeks defi has experienced a surge of capital inflow with the total value locked into it reaching all-time-highs ($1.65bn).
 Surpassing the previous highs of February this year ($1.25bn).
 Lending platforms have by-far taken the lead in terms of growth, with $1.25bn of value locked at the time of writing.
 Largely stimulated by popular platforms like compound and balancer listing their network tokens, on large exchanges such as Coinbase and FTX (respectively).

-This market behaviour is reminiscent of the 2017 ICO bull run, and could be mistaken for a pump and dump style event.
+This market behavior is reminiscent of the 2017 ICO bull run, and could be mistaken for a pump and dump style event.
 If you take into account factors like supply, price discovery & liquidity, its clear this is more than just an empty pump.

 It’s the birth of a new finance system.
 This is exhibited best by the current shift of sentiment in the crypto market at large among old-school professional fund managers and large firms, yet some of the most bullish and knowledgeable among them on crypto have no idea of defis existence.
 You wanted to get on at the ground floor?
 Here it is.